 Transfer credit may be earned both prior to matriculating at Vassar and while a student is a degree candidate.
 Credit earned before a student matriculates is called pre-matriculation credit.

 The definition of pre-matriculation credit comprises college-level work completed before a student has matriculated at Vassar.
 The category, however of college level work is a broad one that includes domestic scholastic aptitude exams such as the Advanced Placement Exams (APs) and the United States chapter of International Baccalaureate (IB).
 Vassar also recognizes the International Baccalaureate, Cambridge Advanced Level examinations (A Levels), the French Baccalaureate, the German Arbitur, the Caribbean Advanced Proficiency Examination (CAPE), and the Romanian Baccalaureate.
-Other college level pre-matriculation examination results will be evaluated as they are submitted provided they are accompanied by appropriate documentation authenticating and supporting their academic integrity and level of proficiency.
-In some cases transcription and translation must also be provided.

 Pre-matriculation course work also includes college or university courses completed while a student was attending high school.
 However, course work of this type must be completed at the college or university campus along with other undergraduates, taught by a qualified college teacher, and may not have been used to fulfill any high school requirements.
 Students may not apply for transfer credit for these courses until after they matriculate and are active students at Vassar.

-Note: The minimum grade required for any course to be eligible for transfer credit is C. Grades will not appear on the transcript for pre-matriculation credit, only the department, course title, and units transferred.
+The minimum grade required for any course to be eligible for transfer credit is C. Grades will not appear on the transcript for pre-matriculation credit, only the department, course title, and units transferred.
 Grades earned at other institutions for pre-matriculation credit will not be figured into the Vassar GPA.

 Advanced Placement (APs)